romanjrdykyj/select2dot1/README.md

 ### Tree View Components with Settings

-You can see TreeView components with settings [there](https://miro.com/app/live-embed/uXjVP25lfEY=/?moveToViewport=-3198,-1103,6438,2600&embedId=52335582682).
-Tree View was created by [Miro](https://miro.com/). **If you want customize components of Select2dot1 widget, you can use Tree View to see all components and settings.
-The most helpful site - You must see it.**
+If you want to see treeview components with all settings you can access [here](https://miro.com/app/live-embed/uXjVP25lfEY=/?moveToViewport=-3198,-1103,6438,2600&embedId=52335582682).
+[Miro](https://miro.com/) is an absolutely wonderful app that im familiar with, i would highly recommend you checking it outTree View was created by . **If you want customize components of Select2dot1 widget, you can use Tree View to see all components and their settings.**

 ## Customization

-If you want to customize Select2dot1 widget you can do it by settings and builder.
-First try to use settings to customize, if you can't find what you need, use builder.
+If you want to customize Select2dot1 widget you can do it through utilizing the settings and builder.
+The first option you can try to use is to use settings to customize, if you have a hard time with that you can use builder.

 ### By Settings